christianjli/automatedsender/README.md

 Automated sender and opener, compatible only with iOS, requires Sequoia with iPhone mirroring

+Currently, known to be working with iPhone 15 Pro Max

 Need to have Hammerspoon, copy lua.txt into ~/.hammerspoon/init.lua